-To create a chart for 3D Printing, in Charting Companion, click on the menu “3D Printing”, choose the chart type (Ancestor Fan or Descendant Fan) and click “Preview”.
+To create a chart for 3D Printing, in Charting Companion, Preview the chart (Ancestor Fan or Descendant Fan), then Publish as .STL file type.

 You can preview an STL file with one of the following programs:

-Find a local 3D Print shop, or look for a shop on the 3DHubs network.
+Find a local 3D Print shop, or look for a shop on the Hubs network.